 What does white noise do for babies?

-The point is deeper, longer, happier sleep.
+The point of newborn white noise is deeper, longer, happier sleep.

-To stay asleep, we need some consistency—and babies are no different.
+To stay asleep, we need some consistency, and babies are no different.

-White noise masks the erratic sounds of their surroundings.
+Baby white noise masks the erratic sounds of their surroundings.

 The result?
 Disturbances decrease and long periods of napping increase.

-Only 25% of the babies who were not listening to white noise fell asleep in the same amount of time.
+Only 25% of the babies who were not listening to newborn white noise fell asleep in the same amount of time.

 But, as with most things, white noise for babies comes with a word of caution.

 Also, some babies just don’t like them.
 Simple as that.